 Incident Response and Advanced Forensics

-In the Incident Response and Handling training course, students will be introduced to incident response, how to create and implement protection plans, how to investigate incidents forensically, insider and malware threats, and incident recovery.
+In the Incident Response training course, students will be introduced to incident response, how to create and implement protection plans, how to investigate incidents forensically, insider and malware threats, and incident recovery.

 What is Incident Response Training?